populse/populse_mia/docs/source/installation/virtualisation_pre_req_windows10.rst

 -Download the "casa-dev" image found here (https://brainvisa.info/download/), preferably into the $HOME/casa_distro directory.
 Download the lates "casa-dev" image.
 It’s a .sif file, for instance casa-dev-5.3-8.sif.
 Type ``wget https://brainvisa.info/download/casa-dev-5.3-8.sif``

 -Execute the container image using Singularity, with an option to tell it to run its setup procedure.
 The installation directory should be passed, and it will require additional parameters to specify the development environment characteristics.
-Namely a distro argument will tell which projects set the build will be based on (valid values are opensource, brainvisa, cea etc.), a branch argument will be master, latest_release etc., and other arguments are optional: ``singularity run -B $HOME/casa_distro/brainvisa-opensource-master:/casa/setup $HOME/casa_distro/casa-dev-5.0.sif branch=master distro=opensource``.
+Namely a distro argument will tell which projects set the build will be based on (valid values are opensource, brainvisa, cea etc.), a branch argument will be master, latest_release etc., and other arguments are optional: ``singularity run -B $HOME/casa_distro/brainvisa-opensource-master:/casa/setup $HOME/casa_distro/casa-dev-5.3-8.sif branch=master distro=opensource``.

 -Set the bin/ directory of the installation directory in the PATH environment variable of your host system config, typically in $HOME/.bashrc or $HOME/.bash_profile if you are using a Unix Bash shell: ::

-  echo	'export PATH="$HOME/casa_distro/brainvisa-opensource-master/bin:$PATH" >> ~/.bashrc   &&\
+  nano ~/.bashrc
+  export PATH="$HOME/casa_distro/brainvisa-opensource-master/bin:$PATH"
   source ~/.bashrc

   # we get the ip address to allow X server access and this ip can change when Windows reboot